Do I Qualify?

 About

-Kristin Marquet is an experienced publicist and business owner with a track record of over 14 years.
-As the creative director of Marquet Media, LLC, she takes charge of the company's day-to-day operations while spearheading client campaigns.
+Kristin Marquet is an experienced publicist and business owner with a track record of over 17 years.
+As the creative director of Marquet Media, LLC and Femfounder.co, she takes charge of the company's day-to-day operations while spearheading client campaigns.
 Throughout her successful career, Kristin has forged valuable partnerships with renowned brands and notable entrepreneurs.
-Some of her esteemed collaborators include Amy Feind Reeves, a well-known author and entrepreneur; Michelle Lewis, a celebrity entrepreneur and podcaster; Angela Ficken, a psychotherapist and entrepreneur, among others.
+Some of her clients include Angela Ficken, a psychotherapist and entrepreneur, celebrity makeup artist and wellness expert, Tayelor Kennedy; entrepreneur, Lisa Craft, among others.
 Together with her clients, Kristin has garnered media coverage in prestigious outlets such as Inc.com, Forbes.com, Fortune.com, Wall Street Journal, and Entrepreneur.com.
 Kristin's educational background comprises rigorous data science, business, and public relations studies.
 She has pursued academic excellence at institutions like Boston University, New York University, and Massachusetts Institute of Technology.
 She is a member of the Young Entrepreneur Council and the Fast Company Executive Board.

 Published content